openlibhums/books/README.md

-# books
+# Janeway Books
-This plugin allows for the publication of Books within the Janeway ecosystem.
+This plugin allows for the publication of books within the Janeway ecosystem.

+## User Guide
+We have written a [user guide](docs/USER_GUIDE.md) here on GitHub.

+## Disclaimer
-This is not a comprehensive platform for the production of books and if you are interested in that you should investigate the likes of RUA, Editoria or OMP.
+This is not a comprehensive platform for the production of books.
+If you are interested in that, you should investigate the likes of RUA, Editoria or OMP.

+## Installation
-To install: clone or download into plugins/ folder and then run the install_plugins command.
+To install: clone or download into the `plugins` folder and then run the `install_plugins` command.